objectionary/eo-hamcrest/README.md

 The ```assert-that``` object is a stylized sentence for making a test assertion.
 In this example, this object has two parameters: string description of the test case (```sum of two numbers```) and the subject of the assertion (```4.add 4```).
 Then you can see the chain of the nested objects, which are called matchers.
-So you can apply these matchers to the subject of the assertion, whenever you want, to make your test cases more readable.
+So you can apply these matchers to the subject of the assertion to make your test cases more readable.
 After running this test, if the assertion is true, it will return: ```TRUE```.
 Otherwise, you might get the console output with particular exception message.

 ### Matchers